Morning Water Cleansing

 In this practice, we lightly flush the digestion each morning before taking food, by cleansing the bowel with water to encourage the bowel to empty its contents before breaking the night fast with our important first meal of the day.
 We are also rehydrating the body after its natural loss of fluids during the night and switching on the brain to signal us to stay hydrated during the day.

-In my clinical practice, this morning water cleanse is the easiest way to form a regular bowel routine with the added benefit of being in the hydration zone throughout the day.
+In my clinical practice, I recommend this morning water cleanse as the easiest way to form a regular bowel routine with the added benefit of being in the hydration zone throughout the day.

 Boil 1 litre of spring water – a standard glass is 150mls.